A deliciously-sweet, lemon-butter filling is sandwiched between lemon shortbread.

 The filling can be made a day in advance.
 Just make sure it is at room temperature before you fill the cookies.

-To begin the cookie dough, first zest the lemon(s) and finely chop the zest even further.
-In a small pot, add the lemon zest and fresh lemon juice and bring to a simmer.
+To begin the cookie dough, first zest the lemon(s) and finely chop the zest even further and set aside.
+In a small pot, add the fresh lemon juice and bring to a simmer.
 Let this reduce to about 2 tablespoons.
-Once done, pour the mixture into a small bowl and let cool while you measure out the dry ingredients.
+Once done, pour the mixture into a small bowl and let cool.
+Continue on to measure out the dry ingredients.

 Measure out the dry ingredients.
 Sift together and then set aside.

 Using an electric mixer, beat the butter until light and fluffy.
 Add the sugar and beat until thoroughly combined.
 Next, beat in the whole eggs, one at a time.
-Then add the egg yolks, reserved lemon mixture and beat again.
+Then add the egg yolks, reserved lemon juice and zest, and beat again.

 Finally, add the dry ingredients and mix until everything is just blended together (you may need to switch to a wooden spoon at this point).